Giratina RNG Abuse

 Figure 3 - Target Frame Found

 Great!
-We discovered a xyz natured Giratina in xyz advances within a cluster of y.
+We discovered a Adamant natured Giratina in 8544-8549 advances within a cluster of 6.
 A cluster refers to a group of frames that produce the same end result; the larger the cluster, the greater the chances of hitting the correct target frame.

 Now, we need to advance close to our target frame.
 Monitor your RNG state by running EncBotRNGMonitorLA in Moarencounterbots; this will track the number of advancements that occur in real time.